 Francisco Bay Area, ABAG Planning and Research staff, with input from cities and towns,

-will launch an updated PDA Showcase.
+has launched an updated PDA Showcase.

 - Highlights local planning efforts to create complete communities

 - Provides information about each area, including maps, key facts, implementation

 needs, and a description of the goals and vision for the area.

 The growth envisioned through these PDAs is based in large part on local aspirations

 and community context.
 The PDAs reflect the diversity of the communities in the Bay Area.

 Conservation Areas (PCAs) are areas of regional significance that have broad

 community support and an urgent need for protection.
 These areas provide important